 - To evaluate the feasibility of establishing the first cross-national probability-based web panel using the achieved sample from existing cross-sectional surveys;

-- To foreground a methodology for building new and efficient web-based survey infrastructures for Europe based on state of the art procedures and technology;
+- To foreground a methodology for building new and efficient web-based survey infrastructures for Europe based on state-of-the-art procedures and technology;

 - To develop a blueprint for a comparative probability-based web survey.